my bird-feeding basics (and favorite feeders)

 I have switched over from filling the tubes with sunflower seeds in their shells, to sunflower “hearts” or “chips,” minus the shells.
 The shells (and also roots of live sunflower plants, by the way) are allelopathic, meaning they contain a chemical that inhibits the growth of many other plants.
 Besides creating a bald spot in the garden where they fall, there is the issue of the debris.
 Though I can rake them up regularly, the shells are not a good addition to compost—their anti-plant effect can linger.

-Shelled seed is much more expensive, but you’re not paying for waste, plus my local farm-supply store has promotions on a generic brand of it a few times each season, and I buy several 40- or 50-pound bags each time.
+Shelled seed is much more expensive, but you’re not paying for waste, plus my local farm-supply store has pre-season promotions on it a few times at a good discount, and I buy maybe ten 40- or 50-pound bags each time.

 I also feed big hunks of suet fresh from the local butcher, stuffed into large cages, but only during cold weather.
 Raw suet in the heat?
 Not a pretty picture.
 (The local opossum love the suet feeder, too; above.)
 I used to feed thistle seed as well, in special feeders, but I get so many kinds of finches at the sunflower feeders I no longer bother.